 Welcome to Santa Fe, the oldest state capital in the USA.
 If you arrive early, feel free to spend the day exploring the city’s iconic Pueblo-style architecture and abundance of art galleries – there are more than 250 for you to find!
 Your tour kicks off with a group meeting at 6pm, followed by a welcome dinner in which you’ll get to sample some of Santa Fe’s delicious (and often chili-infused) local cuisine.
 After dinner, the evening is all yours to explore.
 Maybe wander the plaza or head to the Bell Tower Bar at the historic La Fonda hotel for a cocktail.

 This morning, take in the historic sites of Santa Fe with a walking tour led by your expert guide.
 See the historic Palace of the Governors, St. Francis Cathedral and the local Native American art markets – and maybe pick up a few unique souvenirs to bring back home.
 In the afternoon, you’re free to explore at your leisure.
 We highly recommend the Georgia O’Keeffe Museum, celebrating one of the country’s most significant artists of the 20th century.
-Or if you would rather put your feet up, go for a soak in one of Santa Fe’s therapeutic hot springs.
 If visual art is your passion, check out fellow B-Corp business Meow Wolf, which creates fantastical, immersive experiences.

 Today is a free day to further explore Santa Fe.
 Maybe check out the Georgia O'Keeffe Museum or Loretto Chapel.
 In the afternoon meet back up with your group and leader for a cocktail making class at a local distillery that focuses on their mission to become the Southwest’s pre-eminent artisan distillery.
 Afterwards you’ll have the option for a group dinner (at your expense)